Presupernova neutrinos: realistic emissivities from stellar evolution: Neutrino production in a presupernova environment

+This simple form includes the terms $\mathcal{M}_{-}$, $\mathcal{M}_{+}$, and $\mathcal{M}_{\times}$.
+These terms are complicated combinations of products of the four-momenta and photon polarizations.
+The full expressions can be found in the Appendix A of \cite{Dutta:2004ug}.

-As in ref. \cite{Dutta:2004ug}, here the coordinate system is such that one neutrino momentum is aligned with the z-axis, with the second neutrino momentum in the x-z plane at an angle $\theta_{q_{1}q_{2}}$, while the outgoing electron momentum ${\bf p'}$ is in an arbitrary direction defined by angles $\theta_{e}$ and $\phi_{e}$.
-In this formalism, we can find the total four-momentum of the system $P$, and thus determine the momenta of the incoming photon and electron.
+The delta function in Eqs. (\ref{eq:totPhotoRate}) and (\ref{eq:totPhotoEmiss}) can be used to complete the integration over the incoming electron momentum ${\bf p}$ and the incoming photon angle $\theta_{k}$.
+As in \citet{Dutta:2004ug}, here the coordinate system is such that one neutrino momentum is aligned with the z-axis, with the second neutrino momentum in the x-z plane at an angle $\theta_{q_{1}q_{2}}$, while the outgoing electron momentum ${\bf p'}$ is in an arbitrary direction defined by angles $\theta_{e}$ and $\phi_{e}$.
+In this formalism, we can find the total four-momentum of the system, $P_{tot} = P + K = P' + Q_{1} + Q_{2}$, and thus determine the momenta of the incoming photon and electron.
+For details on these initial integrations, we refer you to \citet{Dutta:2004ug}.

 The result for the differential rates and emissivities is the following:

 where the integral $I(p', q_{1}, q_{2})$ is defined as